xiaopv/xiaopv.github.io/_teaching/2025-spring-mat351.md

 ## Homework

  * Jan.
+28
+   * Read Theorems 29 to 35 carefully.
+   * Complete Theorem 36, 37, and Corollary 38.

+ * Jan.
 23
    * Complete Problems 24 to 28.
    * Weekly homework 1 (pick two starred problems and complete it using latex.)